6 Types of Editing: Which One you Need to Choose?

-Sometimes line editing is used to mean copyediting but they are two different processes.
+Sometimes line editing is used to mean copyediting, but they are two different processes.
 Line editing is a type of editing that falls between developmental editing and copyediting in terms of intensity.
-You can call line editing as the final polishing edit.
+You can call line editing the final polishing edit.

-A line editor will go through all the lines of a book and focus on the style of the book rather than the mechanics.
+A line editor will go through all the lines of a book and focus on the book’s style rather than the mechanics.
 It’s a bit more precise than copyediting.
 At this stage, the line editor will look at word choice, point of view, tense and descriptive inconsistencies and give feedback on how to strengthen your lines.
-Line editing is solely focuses on the creative content of your book.
+Line editing is solely focused on the creative content of your book.

-After all the ‘big picture’ issues have been taken care off, now you’ll need to work on the mechanical issues like spelling, grammar, capitalisation etc. That’s where copyediting comes into the picture.
-Sometimes this is also called mechanical editing and sometimes called line editing as well depending on how it is considered by the publishing house or publishing service providers.
-Some people see copyediting as a lighter editing process where only grammar is looked at while line editing as the more intense look at the meaning of each line.
+After all the ‘big picture’ issues have been taken care of, now you’ll need to work on mechanical issues like spelling, grammar, capitalization, etc. That’s where copyediting comes into the picture.
+Sometimes this is also called mechanical editing and sometimes called line editing as well, depending on how it is considered by the publishing house or publishing service providers.
+Some people see copyediting as a lighter editing process where only grammar is looked at, while line editing is the more intense look at the meaning of each line.

 The copyeditor will look at your manuscript and address the following concerns: